llvm/circt/docs/FIRRTLAnnotations.md

 component.

 Annotations are expected to be fully removed via custom transforms, conversion to other MLIR operations, or dropped.
-E.g., the `ModuleInliner` pass removes `firrtl.passes.InlineAnnotation` by inlining annotated modules or instances.
+A warning will be emitted if there are any unused annotations still in the circuit.
+For example, the `ModuleInliner` pass removes `firrtl.passes.InlineAnnotation` by inlining annotated modules or instances.
 JSON Annotations map to the builtin MLIR attributes.
 An annotation is implemented using a DictionaryAttr, which holds the class, target, any annotation specific data.

 ## Annotations